Welcome to our homes

 Elvira Rota Village

-Some of the older and more mobile residents are better suited to life at Elvira Rota Village, our 43ha farm in Bapsfontein, where they enjoy the freedom of being able to go for walks in the sunshine, ride horses and bikes and bond with our dogs.
+Some of the older and more mobile residents are better suited to life at Elvira Rota Village, our 43ha property in Bapsfontein, where they enjoy the freedom of being able to go for walks in the sunshine, ride horses and bikes and bond with our dogs.

-Although some of the residents participate in farming activities such as tending the cows and sheep, collecting eggs and processing the pecan nut harvest, this is part of the therapy and stimulation programme, rather than a contribution to the farm’s commercial success.
+Although some of the residents participate in farming activities such as tending the cows and sheep, collecting eggs and processing the pecan nut harvest, this is part of the therapy and stimulation programme, rather than a contribution to the home’s commercial success.

-Those who wish to are encouraged to help with the daily chores – rinsing dishes in the kitchen, folding laundry, or just ensuring the farm is free of litter.
+Those who wish to are encouraged to help with the daily chores – rinsing dishes in the kitchen, folding laundry, or just ensuring the village is free of litter.
 Activities such as these provide a sense of achievement and ‘belonging’ which adds to their wellbeing.

 They receive weekly payment for their work in the form of treats, such as a packet of crisps, a chocolate and a cooldrink.
 They are very proud of their responsibilities and take them seriously.